AtomicFox556/CDDA-EraOfDecayMod/README.md

 # Era Of Decay mod

-A heavily WIP general content mod for Cataclysm: Dark Days Ahead game, primarily containing new and altered items and recipes.
-Compatibility with other mods not guaranteed.
+A heavily WIP general content mod for Cataclysm: Dark Days Ahead game, primarily containing new and altered items and recipes that fit with the vanilla theme.
+Compatibility with other mods not guaranteed, posting pull requests and issues is encouraged.

 ## Current features